neda-noor-m/DataEngineeringZoomCamp/notes/module2.md

       - brand
       - price
 ```
-during execution, we can change the values of defaults and get different result.
+during execution, we can change the values of defaults and get different result. we can reffere it during the code as `{{ inputs.variable_name }}`

 4- taks:
 ```python